MultisampledNight/flow/src/cfg.typ

 ///     like the outline and cetz canvases
 ///   - Greatly impacts the visual result
 ///     while leaving most of the machine content same
-/// - info
-///   - Only offer metadata via the `<info>` label
-///   - The output is very likely just a blank PDF
-///   - Best used in combination with `typst query`
-///     - `flow-query` specifies this automatically
 ///
 /// Note on deprecated aliases (... is converted to ...):
 ///